Large-Scale Multiple Testing of Composite Null Hypotheses Under Heteroskedasticity: Numerical experiments

-We first discuss Problem \eqref{eq:opt}.
 While Section \ref{sec:theory} provides guidance on the asymptotic choices of the grid size $S(m)$ and the number of basis functions $K(m)$, in our implementation we fix $S=50$ and $K=10$, which work well in all of our numerical and real data examples.
-For the grid support $\mathcal T$, HAMT uses $S$ equi-spaced points in $[X_{(1)},X_{(m)}]$ where $X_{(1)}=\min\{X_1,\ldots,X_m\}$ and $X_{(m)}=\max\{X_1,\ldots,X_m\}$.
-Finally, the conic interior-point optimizer in MOSEK \citep{mosek} solves Problem \eqref{eq:opt}.
-Next, for the basis functions $\bm q(\sigma_i)=(q_{1,i},\ldots,q_{K,i})$ in Equation \eqref{eq:basis_rep} we use the cosine basis $q_{k,i}=\cos(k\sigma_i)$.
+For the grid support $\mathcal T$, HAMT uses $S$ equispaced points in $[X_{(1)},X_{(m)}]$ where $X_{(1)}=\min\{X_1,\ldots,X_m\}$ and $X_{(m)}=\max\{X_1,\ldots,X_m\}$.
+Next, for the basis functions $\bm q(\sigma_i)=(q_{1,i},\ldots,q_{K,i})$ in Equation \eqref{eq:basis_rep} we use the cosine basis $q_{k,i}=0.5\{1+\cos(k\sigma_i)\}$.
 Since we assume the dependence of $g_\mu(\cdot|\sigma)$ on $\sigma$ is continuous, the number of cosine basis functions used in Equation \eqref{eq:basis_rep} can be interpreted as the user's belief about the smoothness of such dependence.
-Lastly, the pilot estimator $\hat{\varphi}^m(x_i,\sigma_i)$ in Equation \eqref{eq:opt} is borrowed from \cite{fu2022heteroscedasticity} and depends on a pair of bandwidths $\bm h = (h_x,h_\sigma)$.
+Lastly, the pilot estimator $\hat{\varphi}_{(-i)}^m(x_i,\sigma_i)$ in Equation \eqref{eq:kde_hart_jacknife} is borrowed from \cite{fu2022heteroscedasticity} and depends on a pair of bandwidths $\bm h = (h_x,h_\sigma)$.
 We follow the author's recommendation in choosing these bandwidths which rely on Silverman's rule of thumb \citep{silverman1986density}.
+Additional details related to the implementation of HAMT are provided in Section \ref{sec:npmleb_details} of the supplement.
+The R code for reproducing all numerical results in the paper is available at \url{https://github.com/trambakbanerjee/HAMT_paper}.